 Training must be directly linked to an in-demand industry sector or occupation, or a sector that has a high potential for sustained demand or growth.
 Such training may be delivered via an ITA, training contract, or a combination of both.
 The Board ensures that it uses all alternative funding sources, including Pell and HOPE grants, prior to utilizing WIOA funds.

-Description. of Rapid Response Services – Provide a description of how the local board will coordinate workforce development activities carried out in the local area with statewide rapid response activities.
+3.Description of Rapid Response Services – Provide a description of how the local board will coordinate workforce development activities carried out in the local area with statewide rapid response activities.

 Overview.
 Rapid Response activities begins with WFD as the State Dislocated Worker Unit.
 This team is responsible for receiving all WARN notifications and distributing them to other partners as necessary.
 The State serves as the convener of these partners and helps coordinate the response activities for all separation events.
 Additionally, the State records the separation details in the on-line case management system so that dislocated workers can be identified by their specific separation event and tracked as they receive workforce services.
 This allows the State to quickly identify opportunities for employers looking for specific skill sets or occupations by referencing previous events with individuals who have transferable skills.